 - Protecting the assets you leave from creditors.
 Assets that are left to your heirs in a trust rather than outright can be sheltered from disgruntled spouses, creditors and others who may sue your heirs.

 - Remarriage of the surviving spouse.
-A surviving spouse who remarries forfeits the deceased spouse’s unused exemption amount.
+A surviving spouse who remarries may forfeit the deceased spouse’s unused exemption amount if the new spouse dies first.
 Additionally, the bypass trust allows you to control who gets the remaining assets upon the surviving spouse’s death.
 If you leave your assets outright to your surviving spouse, and he or she remarries and commingles those assets those of the new spouse, your children may not get the inheritance you would have intended.

 - Your assets may appreciate.
 If your assets are left in trust, any appreciation on those assets will not be included in your surviving spouse’s estate.
 This reduces the possibility that your spouse’s estate will be worth more than the exemption amount when he or she dies.